-Also, if your pooch seems disoriented and is limping, or losing consciousness, this can be caused by a concussion or other type of brain injury which is also the proof that your dog fell down the stairs.
+Also, if your pooch seems disoriented and is limping or losing consciousness, this can be caused by a concussion or other type of brain injury, which proves that your dog fell down the stairs.

 Why Is Your Dog Falling Down the Stairs?